marijnh/Eloquent-JavaScript/16_game.md

 {{index [binding, global], "trackKeys function"}}

-When you have that working, there is something else you could try.
-The way we have been registering keyboard event handlers is somewhat problematic.
+When you have that working, there's something else you can try.
+The way we've been registering keyboard event handlers is somewhat problematic.
 The `arrowKeys` object is currently a global binding, and its event handlers are kept around even when no game is running.
 You could say they _((leak))_ out of our system.
-Extend `trackKeys` to provide a way to unregister its handlers and then change `runLevel` to register its handlers when it starts and unregister them again when it is finished.
+Extend `trackKeys` to provide a way to unregister its handlers, then change `runLevel` to register its handlers when it starts and unregister them again when it is finished.

 {{if interactive